 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$4,950, the Plan will then pay 100% of Covered Expenses for your Prescription Drugs.
+When your Part D out-of-pocket costs reach \$6,350, you leave the Initial Coverage Stage and move on to the Coverage Gap Stage where your plan pays 100% of covered expense for your prescription drugs for the remainder of the year.

-Here are Medicare's rules that we must follow when we keep track of your out-of-pocket costs for your drugs.
+Below are Medicare's rules we must follow when we keep track of your out-of-pocket costs for your drugs.